You’re ready to move Mom into assisted living, but how do you make her space feel less like a dormitory and more like her home?

 And, beyond that, why not encourage some friendly note-passing between residents?

-Attach a mail holder like this to the outside of her door.
+Attach a mail holder to the outside of her door.
 Her neighbors can stop by and drop a note to encourager her.

 And the best thing?
 No junkmail!